usnews/dari/docs/documentation/contribute.md

 ### Get Involved

-Fork the source code from [Github](http://github.com/perfectsense/dari) and send use a pull request!
+Fork the source code from [Github](http://github.com/perfectsense/dari) and send us a pull request!